Option Moneyness Guide: ITM vs ATM vs OTM

 Option Moneyness and Delta

-In options trading, Delta is a very useful tool.
+In options trading, delta is a very useful tool.
 This option ‘Greek’ tells us how much an option’s price is expected to change based on a $1 move in the underlying asset.
 Here's our video on the subject👇

 For example, if you own a call option with a delta of 0.6, the option’s price is expected to increase by $0.60 for every $1.00 increase in the underlying asset's price.